According to Thai TV, three bombs (apparently grenades) have exploded in Bangkok in the last two and a half hours.

 But he fumbled, dropped the grenade and it exploded, blowing off both his legs.

 Less than a month ago, the US Embassy warned that Middle Eastern terrorists were in Bangkok and they expected bomb attacks.
-They warned all American tourists and residents in Bangkok to be extremely careful.
+They warned all American tourists and residents in Bangkok to be vigilant.

 The Thai government, unfortunately, continued to insist this was not true and not possible.
 Looks like, for once, the Americans may not have been crying wolf.